Machined Stainless Steel Safety Razor Grades and Other Metals

 Copper Safety Razors

-This has an ancient history and is a visually beautiful metal, it polishes nice and makes for a gorgeous razor.
+This has an ancient history in grooming and is a visually beautiful metal, it polishes bright and makes for a gorgeous razor.
 Like brass, it can bend if dropped and is generally softer than brass(depending on the grade).
 Copper is quicker to machine, although it can be tricky as it tends to be sticky or gummy.
-We machine this metal with no coolant as the workpiece can be kept cool at high speeds.
+We machine this metal with no coolant as the work piece can be kept cool at high speeds.
 Copper also has other unique qualities including strong heat displacement and it is well known for its antibacterial qualities, which makes for a unique metal to use in wet shaving.
+We talk more about copper safety razors here.

 Mokume Gane Safety Razors